BrunoTeixeira1996/waiw/README.md

   - [X] When press movie image in `movies` endpoint navigate to this page `movie?id=<movie_id>`
 - [X] Insert comments and ratings in movies
 - [X] Create Makefile
+- [X] Add correct images for correct movies
+  - When inserting an image in db, use the name of an image
+  - When showing that image, use `/assets/images/<correct_name>` because for now its hardcoded